ande397c/ande397c/README.md

 ===============================

 * 🌍  Based in Valby, Copenhagen
-* 🎓 Studying Web Development at KEA - Copenhagen School of Design and Technology
+* 🎓  Graduated as Web developer from KEA - Copenhagen School of Design and Technology
 * 🖥️  See my portfolio at [andersiversen.app](https://andersiversen.netlify.app/)